| Footnotes:(1) Letter to the

 Estate was a politically operated institution having no relationship

+to the voluntary exchanges of free markets.
 And United Airlines “really cares,” but only about getting Mr. Jeffs’

 custom and keeping it.
 If Mr. Jeffs is like virtually everyone booking